310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-No, no, hold on— The event’s purpose is to sell cars, so I don’t think we should turn them into monsters, you know?
+No, no, hold on — The event’s purpose is to sell cars, so I don’t think we should turn them into monsters, you know?

 But it’s true that it’s easier to think about it from that angle, so it’s best to mention any idea you come up with, or any existing work.
 {% endbubble %}